-Bake in oven.
-Preheat the oven to 450°F. You want the bread to cook on a hot surface, so place a baking stone, pizza stone or flipped over iron skillet into the oven.
+- Bake in the oven.
+Preheat the oven to 450°F. You want the bread to cook on a hot surface, so place a baking stone, pizza stone, or flipped-over iron skillet into the oven.
 Let it warm in the oven for about 20 minutes while the oven preheats.

-- You can easily double this recipe to make an extra loaf and freeze for later.
+- Double it!
+You can easily double this recipe to make an extra loaf and freeze it for later.

-- If you don’t have a baking stone, you can turn a cast iron skillet or baking sheet upside down and place in to then to heat up.
+- Baking stone.
+If you don’t have a baking stone, you can turn a cast iron skillet or baking sheet upside down and place it in to then to heat up.

-- Use parchment paper to easily slide the dough ball onto the hot skillet in the oven.
-The bread will cook on the parchment paper.
+- Parchment paper.
+Use parchment paper to easily slide the dough ball onto the hot skillet in the oven.
+The bread will cook on parchment paper.

-- The longer you let it rise, the chewier the bread will be.
+- Raise.
+The longer you let it rise, the chewier the bread will be.
 You can let it rise on the counter for up to 12-18 hours and up to a week in the refrigerator.
-I prefer to make it the night before I’m baking it.
+I prefer to make it the night before I bake it.

-- Split the dough in half if you’d prefer to make 2 smaller loaves.
+- Small loaves.
+Split the dough in half if you’d prefer to make 2 smaller loaves.
 This recipe makes about a 9-inch loaf.

-- If you don’t have a broiler pan, stick a cup of water in a small oven-safe pan or toss in about 5 ice cubes to help keep steam in the oven.
-This will create the crusty crust.
+- Crusty crust.
+If you don’t have a broiler pan, stick a cup of water in a small oven-safe pan or toss in about 5 ice cubes to help keep steam in the oven.
+This will create a crusty crust.

-- Store in a paper bag so it doesn’t soften.
+- Storing.
+Store in a paper bag so it doesn’t soften.

 What to Serve with Artisan Bread?

-- This bread tastes amazing along side of a warm bowl of chicken noodle or tomato soup.
+- This bread tastes impressive alongside a warm bowl of chicken noodles or tomato soup.

-- Simply spread butter, garlic herb butter or jam on top.
+- Spread butter, garlic herb butter, or jam on top.

 - Dip into a warm cheese dip.